hyriver/pygeohydro/README.rst

   ``json_togeodf`` and ``wms_toxarray``.

 You can try using Hydrodata without installation it on you system by clicking on the binder badge below the Hydrodata banner.
-A Jupyter notebook instance with Hydrodata pre-installed will be launched in your web browser and you can start coding!
+A Jupyter notebook instance with the Hydrodata software stack pre-installed will be launched in your web browser and you can start coding!

 Moreover, requests for additional databases or functionalities can be submitted via